michey85/gallery-challenge/README.md

 Done.

 8. **The gallery should upload images or videos through a form and then display them in the gallery.**
 Done.
-It can upload by http link.
-Any picture, but for video for now it's just a YouTube links.
+Resources can be uploaded by http link.
+Any picture, but for video for now it's just a `YouTube` links.
 I think on a real project you already have a UI Video component (with a lot of options it takes a long time to create it), for this one I just use `iframe`.
 Same story with audio.
 For now it's just a simple `audio` html5 tag.